rapidsai/cugraph/docs/cugraph/source/installation/source_build.md

 Using conda is the easiest way to install both the build and runtime dependencies for cugraph.
-While it is possible to build and run cugraph without conda, the required packages occasionally changes making it difficult to document here.
+While it is possible to build and run cugraph without conda, the required packages occasionally change, making it difficult to document here.
 The best way to see the current dependencies needed for a build and run environment is to examine the list of packages in the [conda environment YAML